Key People

 Operations Coordinator (Indonesia)

 Kazhimi naim is a currently studying a bachelor of science, with a major in mechanical systems at the University of Melbourne.
 Having been born in Indonesia and migrating to Australia at a young age, Kazhimi has since been very active in the Indonesian community of Victoria.
-He strongley believes that effective commucation through digital platforms is vital in strengthening bilateral relations.
+He strongly believes that effective commutation between Australian and Indonesian youths is vital in strengthening bilateral relations.

 Kazhimi Naim